Chubbyman2/waifu-list-backend/README.md

 # waifu-list-backend
 This is essentially an upgrade of my <a href="https://github.com/Chubbyman2/waifu-list-api">previous waifu list REST API</a>.
 There are numerous differences in this project, which will be highlighted in the **Built With** section.
+That being said, may I present the new and improved <a href="http://waifu-list.eba-wprwgyza.us-east-1.elasticbeanstalk.com/">Waifu List REST API</a>!

+## Getting Started
+To get started locally, clone the repo and install the necessary dependencies.
+Then:
+1. Go to settings.py, set DEBUG=False for local deployment
+2. cd waifu_list
+3. python manage.py runserver

 ### Prerequisites